carleton-cs-energy-analytics/marthas-dashboard/docs/dashboard/analysis/analysis_done_so_far.md

 ### R: rpart

+Didn't end up using this method because it was slow, but kept code and documentation around because it allows both continuous and categorical input data.

 * make sure method="class" parameter is included in rpart call to create classification tree rather than regression tree
 * impossibly slow with continuous data - must bin everything
 * can include categorical data (enumerated data in our DB)